apache/cxf/distribution/src/main/release/samples/ws-discovery/README.txt

 the greetMe method.

 You can run multiple instances of the service in separate command line windows.
-The client will detect them all via WS-Discovery and call off to all of them.
+The client will detect them all via WS-Discovery and make calls to each of them.